Civil engineer: United States

 In the United States, civil engineers are typically employed by municipalities, construction firms, consulting engineering firms, architect/engineer firms, the military, state governments, and the federal government.
 Each state requires engineers who offer their services to the public to be licensed by the state.
 Licensure is obtained by meeting specified education, examination, and work experience requirements.
 Specific requirements vary by state.

-Typically licensed engineers must graduate from an ABET-accredited university or college engineering program with a minimum of bachelor's degree, pass the Fundamentals of Engineering exam, obtain several years of engineering experience under the supervision of a licensed engineer, then pass the Principles and Practice of Engineering Exam.
+Typically, licensed engineers must graduate from an ABET-accredited university or college engineering program with a minimum of bachelor's degree, pass the Fundamentals of Engineering exam (FE), obtain several years of engineering experience under the supervision of a licensed engineer, then pass the Principles and Practice of Engineering Exam.
 After completing these steps and the granting of licensure by a state board, engineers may use the title "Professional Engineer" or PE in advertising and documents.
 Most states have implemented mandatory continuing education requirements to maintain a license.

 Professional associations

 ASCE

-The ASCE (American Society of Civil Engineers) represents more than 140,000 members of the civil engineering profession worldwide.
+The ASCE (American Society of Civil Engineers) represents more than 150,000 members of the civil engineering profession worldwide.
 Official members of the ASCE must hold a bachelor's degree from an accredited civil engineering program and be a licensed professional engineer or have five years responsible charge of engineering experience.

-Most civil engineers join this organization to be updated of current news, projects, and methods (such as sustainability) related to civil engineering; as well as contribute their expertise and knowledge to other civil engineers and students obtaining their civil engineering degree.
+Most civil engineers join this organization to be updated of current news, projects, and methods (such as sustainability) related to civil engineering as well as contribute their expertise and knowledge to other civil engineers and students obtaining their civil engineering degree.